 In lacking almost everything else, there is one thing this film version of Dante’s Inferno is not short of and that is the sheer chutzpah involved in dragging Dante’s epic poem down to fuel a cheap redemption-of-the-avaricious morality play.
 There is a vilely pious attitude behind the film.
 It emphasises all the lurid mediaeval aspects of Dante and has Henry B. Walthall and Spencer Tracy hammer home the hellfire and guilt … and then justifes it by having them say that it was only done to bring a little happiness into people’s lives.
 There seems a strong sympathy for the unemployed underdog, an attitude born out of the Depression era in the midst of which the film was made – one of the things that Spencer Tracy’s character is vilified for is buying up the premises of a sideshow proprietor who is behind in his rent.

-Dante’s Inferno has been filmed several times – with silent versions made in 1911 and 1924, a puppet show involving cardboard cutouts with Dante’s Inferno (2007) and the animated Dante’s Inferno: An Animated Epic (2010), as well as Peter Greenaway’s A TV Dante (1989), which contrasted readings of the poem with superimposed visual imagery.
+Dante’s Inferno has been filmed several times – with the silent Italian version Dante’s Inferno (1911), the silent American Dante’s Inferno (1924), a puppet show involving cardboard cutouts with Dante’s Inferno (2007) and the animated Dante’s Inferno: An Animated Epic (2010), as well as Peter Greenaway’s A TV Dante (1989), which contrasted readings of the poem with superimposed visual imagery.